flojoy-ai/docs/docs/nodes/INSTRUMENTS/WEB_CAM/WEBCAM.md

 ---
 hide_table_of_contents: true
-sidebar_label: Imaging
+sidebar_label: Webcam
 sidebar_position: 1
 slug: /nodes/INSTRUMENTS/WEB_CAM/
 ---

-# IMAGING in Python
+# WEBCAM in Python

-Welcome to the Imaging Nodes page!
+Welcome to the Webcam Nodes page!

-Here you can find information about all the Flojoy nodes that can acquire an image from a device.
+Here you can find information about all the Flojoy nodes that can acquire an image from a Webcam device.

-## Imaging Nodes
+## Webcam Nodes

 <div className="flex flex-wrap" style={{ marginLeft: "-55px" }}>